graphopedia-xyz/graphopedia/funnel-diagram/index.md

 <!--more-->
 The funnel diagram is often used as both a chart and a metaphor.
 The funnel shape fits the metaphor of a sales process and the conversion process in marketing.

 Charts that use bar lengths to represent variables are not funnel charts.
-The chart that has horizontal bars ordered from top to bottom is called *tornado chart*.[^peltier]
+The chart that has horizontal bars ordered from top to bottom is called *tornado chart*.

 The most common use cases of the funnel diagram when used as a metaphor are the sales funnel and the conversion funnel.
 Both start at the top with prospective customers or leads and progress to paying customers or sales.